Kodstugan/kodstugan-gamejam/game/tutorial/1-phaser-setup.md

 # Phaser Setup

 This guide will use Phaser 3, a popular and powerful game framework for making games on the web.
-A great benefit of doing gamedev on the web, and one of the primary reasons that we chose Phaser.js for this guide, is that it is very easy to make your game cross platform, which in turn makes it very easy to develop together with people on different operating systems and what not.
+A great benefit of doing gamedev on the web, and one of the primary reasons that we chose Phaser.js for this guide, is that it is very easy to make your game cross platform, which in turn makes it very easy to develop together with people on different operating systems.
 Javascript is also an interpreted language, which means you don't have to do any fiddling with compilers or setting up complex IDE's in order to start developing.

 ### Sounds great!
 What's the catch?